 The process solid waste, those wastes produced directly from the production of materials, includes wastes that are incinerated both for disposal and for waste-to-energy, as well as landfilled.
 Some wastes that are recycled/reused or land applied are not included as solid wastes, and no credit is given.
 The categories of disposal type have been provided separately where possible.
 Solid wastes from fuel combustion (e.g., ash) are assumed to be landfilled.
 The solid wastes have also been separated into hazardous and non-hazardous waste categories, as well as by the cradle-to-incoming materials and the MDI or polyether polyol plant.
 This separation of hazardous and non-hazardous was done only where primary data were collected, or if a secondary data source was clear that the solid waste was of a hazardous nature.
-The process solid wastes from oil and natural gas were classified as nonhazardous due to exclusions found in resource conservation and recovery act (RCRA) hazardous wastes regulations or other EPA hazardous wastes regulations.
+The process solid wastes from oil and natural gas were classified as non-hazardous wastes regulations or other EPA hazardous wastes regulations.
 No solid wastes were stated as hazardous in the data sources for oil and gas.